-The mainstays of RIA’s scientific endeavors are the senior research scientists who develop and conduct research on the etiology, prevention, and treatment of addictive behaviors.
-There are nearly 40 doctoral-level staff members representing a variety of disciplines, including sociology, psychology (social, organizational, developmental, physiological and clinical), epidemiology, behavioral neuroscience and biochemistry.
+The mainstays of RIA’s scientific endeavors are the senior research scientists who develop and conduct research on the etiology, prevention and treatment of addictive behaviors.
+There are nearly 30 doctoral-level staff representing a variety of disciplines, including sociology, psychology (social, organizational, developmental, physiological and clinical), epidemiology and neuroscience.

 For more than 40 years, RIA has conducted groundbreaking research on significant addiction issues.
 Our scientists have made and continue to make important and widely recognized contributions to our knowledge regarding addictive behaviors.

 RIA’s diverse research portfolio includes topics related to the following:

 Learn more about RIA’s current and previous research endeavors.

 RIA scientists are working on a variety of multi-year, federally funded projects that represent a range of interdisciplinary studies.
 Methodologies used include surveys, basic research techniques, ecological momentary assessment, clinical outcome studies and sophisticated statistical techniques.

 A national leader in the study of addictions since 1970, RIA is a center of research excellence at the University at Buffalo.
 RIA occupies a five-story building on the Buffalo Niagara Medical Campus.
 This urban medical campus, located on 100 acres just outside the downtown district, includes several of the region’s major health care and research-related institutions.